Codepath-Android-Group28/TrackHab/README.md

 ### 2. Screen Archetypes

-*Home Screen
+-Home Screen
-   *Show what habits you have to do today
+   -Show what habits you have to do today
-   *Mark that a habit was completed for the day
+   -Mark that a habit was completed for the day

-*New Habit Screen
+-New Habit Screen
-   *Create habit (has a name and schedule for e.g. complete every Wednesday)
+   -Create habit (has a name and schedule for e.g. complete every Wednesday)

-*Register Screen
+-Register Screen
-   *Register as a new User
+   -Register as a new User

-*Login Screen
+-Login Screen
-   *Login as an existing user
+   -Login as an existing user

-*Statistics Screen
+-Statistics Screen
-   *Show habit history/days complete
+   -Show habit history/days complete

 ### 3. Navigation